Epsom Salt for plants: benefits & uses

 I. First Method – Dissolve 1 tablespoon (tbsp) Epsom Salt in 1 Liter water.
 Now, spray this solution on plant leaves.
 In this procedure, Epsom Salt will enter the plant through the pores of leaves.

-Epsom Salt can be used for your indoor, outdoor, flowering, non-flowering, vegetable, and any other kind of plants.
+Epsom Salt can be used for your indoor, outdoor, flowering, non-flowering, vegetable, and any other kind of plant.
 People often use it for their money plants and curry leaves plants.

 That was all about “EPSOM SALT”.